 All these fees come out of your margin.

 They do a great job of making Selling on Amazon sound reasonably priced.
 You can start with a flat $1 per unit sold fee (or a $50 monthly subscription).
-That’s your seller fee just to get on to the site as a seller.
+That’s your seller fee just to get on the site as a seller.

-But you’re then adding a 7% to 15% referral fee depending on your category.
+But you’re then adding a 7%- 15% referral fee depending on your category.
 Your closing fee if you operate in certain categories is another $1.
-And if you use their fulfilment service, you need to cover anything from $1.32 (for say a mobile phone case) up to $14.57 for a large oversize item (like a computer monitor) per unit sold.
+And if you use their fulfilment service, you have to cover anything from $1.32 (for say a mobile phone case) up to $14.57 for a large oversize item (like a computer monitor) per unit sold.

 You also have to pay for the storage space your items use in their warehouse which can be between $19.40 and $26.50 per cubic metre.

 And we haven’t even talked about the cost of advertising and media to get your products noticed on their site.
 Or the many strict clauses you have to sign up to in their seller agreement.